 However, fun isn’t everything, and what brings this out of the genre of simple comedy is how LaBan incorporates levels of self-analysis and introspection into Lila’s character.
 In turn, Lila uses these aspects of her narrative to try to get to grips with her precarious circumstances, while at the same time, trying to understand her own feelings as well as what she really wants for her future – both professionally and in her growing family.LaBan carefully balances the mixture of these two elements throughout the book (with one small exception), keeping this story from being either overly silly or overly serious.
 This only becomes obvious when LaBan makes the mistake of letting Lila over-psychoanalyze herself and all the people in her life for a handful of pages near the end of the book.
 A more self-indulgent writer wouldn’t have been able to keep that single false step so nicely contained and that is, if you ask me, close to a stroke of genius.
 Those few pages are the only thing keeping me from giving this book a full five stars.
 All told, I really enjoyed this book; I liked Lila and all the other characters, and drooled at the foods along the way.
 That’s why I can warmly recommend this book with a strong four and a half stars out of five.

 Lake Union Press published “The Restaurant Critic’s Wife” by Elizabeth LaBan on January 5, 2016.
-This book is available from Amazon, Barnes & Noble, iTunes (audiobook) the website eBooks.com, Walmart (Kobo) eBooks US, The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy) as well as from an IndieBound store near you.
+This book is available (via these affiliate links) from Amazon, iTunes (audiobook) the website eBooks.com, Walmart (Kobo) eBooks US, The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy) as well as from an IndieBound store near you.
 I would like to thank the publisher for allowing me to read the ARC of this book in exchange for a fair review via NetGalley.